 The applied welfare economist usually focuses on ways to increase total output, 'the size of the pie', or at least to measure changes in the size of the pie.
-Unfortunately, theory suggests that the pie cannot be measured.
+Unfortunately, theory suggests that the pie cannot be easily measured.
 This is so for a number of reasons.
 To start, any measure of total output is a scalar, that is, a single number.
 If the number is found by adding up utility levels for different individuals, illegitimate interpersonal utility comparisons are being made.
 If the number is found by adding up the values of aggregate net outputs of all goods, there is an index number problem.
 The value of a production plan will depend on the price vector at which it is evaluated.
 But in a general equilibrium context, the price vector will depend on the aggregate net output vector, which will in turn depend on the distribution of ownership or wealth among individuals.
-Economists have always agreed that if q^1 and q^2 are alternative aggregate net output vectors, and if p^1 and p^2 are the corresponding price vectors, then $p^1 \cdot q^1 < p^2 \cdot q^2$ has no welfare implications.
-Unfortunately they now also agree that if there are two or more individuals in the economy, even $p^2 \cdot q^1 < p^2 \cdot q^2$ may not signify q^2 is an improvement in welfare over q^1 .

-An early and crucial contribution to the analysis of whether or not the economic pie has increased in size was made by Kaldor (1939), who argued that the repeal of the Corn Laws in England can be justified on the grounds that the winners could in theory compensate the losers: 'it is quite sufficient [for the economist] to show that even if all those who suffer as a result are fully compensated for their loss, the rest of the community will still be better off than before'.
-Unfortunately, Scitovsky (1941) quickly pointed out that Kaldor's compensation criterion (as well as one proposed by Hicks) was in theory inconsistent: it is possible to judge situation B Kaldor superior to A and simultaneously judge A Kaldor superior to B. The Scitovsky paradox can be avoided via a two-edged compensation test, according to which situation B is judged better than A if (1) the potential gainers in the move from A to B could compensate the potential losers, and still remain better off, and (2) the potential losers could not bribe the gainers to forego the move.
+An early and crucial contribution to the analysis of whether or not the economic pie has increased in size was made by Kaldor (1939), who argued that the repeal of the Corn Laws in England could be justified on the grounds that the winners might in theory compensate the losers: 'it is quite sufficient [for the economist] to show that even if all those who suffer as a result are fully compensated for their loss, the rest of the community will still be better off than before'.
+Unfortunately, Scitovsky (1941) quickly pointed out that Kaldor's compensation criterion (as well as one proposed around the same time by Hicks) was inconsistent: Consider a move from situation A to situation B. It is possible to judge B Kaldor superior to A (the move is an improvement) and simultaneously judge A Kaldor superior to B (the move back would also be an improvement).
+This Scitovsky paradox can be avoided via a two-edged compensation test, according to which B is judged better than A if (1) the potential gainers in the move from A to B could compensate the potential losers, and still remain better off, and (2) the potential losers could not bribe the gainers to forego the move.